These Lemon Lavender Butter Cookies could make a great gift for family and friends! Bake them in the winter and they will bring summer closer to you.

 This step will help your cookies keep their shape when you bake them.
 Play with the shapes.

-This is the step that gives you freedom to cut the cookies the shape you want.
-Just make sure that they are more or less the same size in shape, so they bake all at the same time.
+This step gives you the freedom to cut the cookies in the shape you want.
+Just make sure that they are more or less the same size in shape so they bake all at the same time.

-Finally, enjoy the recipe and let me know your thoughts.
-Also, if you like cookies with herbs, you might also like this recipe of Olive Oil Lemon Cookies With Herbs.
+Finally, enjoy the recipe, and let me know your thoughts.
+If you like cookies with herbs, you might like this Olive Oil Lemon Cookies With Herbs recipe.

 Is this cookie a shortbread cookie?